alexwais/redmine_workflow_hidden_fields/README.md

 ###Compatibility

-The plugin was developed and tested with Redmine version 2.5.2.
+The plugin was developed and tested with Redmine version 2.6.

 ###Installation

 - Put the plugin folder into your Redmine's /plugin directory.

-- Restart your Redmine.
+- Restart Redmine.

 ###License